Is it cheaper to lease a car or buy one?

 If you get a lease, you don't own the car.
 You won't have to pay a deposit up front and you give the car back at the end of your contract.

-If you have a PCP contract, you don't own the car until you've paid a balloon payment at the end of the contract, but it's not a mandatory payment.
-You can hand the car back to the dealership at the end of the contract.
+If you have a PCP contract, you pay monthly installments to cover the depreciation in value of the car, plus interest.
+You don't own the car until you've paid a balloon payment at the end of the contract.
+You don't have to pay it – you can hand the car back to the dealership at the end of the contract instead.

-If you take out a personal loan to buy the car, the loan is secured against the car and you must make repayments.
-If you can't make the repayments, it'll negatively impact on your credit record and could lead to County Court Judgement (CCJ).
+If you can't make the repayments, it'll negatively impact on your credit record and could lead to a County Court Judgement (CCJ).
 A CCJ could allow bailiffs to repossess your possessions to the value of the outstanding finance, but not necessarily the car.

-A lot of factors influence whether it's cheaper to buy or lease a car, such as the number of miles you drive and how well the car retains its value.
+A lot of factors influence whether it's cheaper to buy or lease a car, but two of the big ones are your mileage and how well the car you want to buy retains its value.

 You usually have to pay a larger sum as the first payment and then lower fixed monthly payments for the rest of the term.